 Darcy Watson-Russell (they/them)

-Darcy is available on Monday afternoons and evenings.
+Darcy is available on Monday afternoons and evenings, and Friday afternoons and evenings.

 Who do I work with?

-Darcy is currently completing a Master of Counselling and has worked formally and informally in peer support with LGBTIQA+ and neurodivergent adults of all ages.
-They are especially passionate about supporting trans and gender diverse people navigating grief and loss, suicidality, disability and chronic illness, and autism and other forms of neurodivergence.
+Darcy has worked both formally and informally in counselling and peer support with LGBTIQA+ and neurodivergent adults of all ages.
+They love working with a wide range of people and aim to approach each new therapy relationship with curiosity and openness.
+Darcy is especially passionate about supporting trans and gender diverse people navigating grief and loss, suicidality, disability and chronic illness, and autism and other experiences of neurodivergence.

 What should you expect in a session?

-Darcy's approach is grounded in Narrative Therapy, while also drawing on Intentional Peer Support, Liberation Psychology, Disability Justice, and other frameworks and ideas.
-They believe that everyone is the expert in their own life, and they aim to have curious, collaborative conversations that honour your expertise and centre your needs.
+Darcy believes that everyone is the expert in their own life, and seeks to have collaborative conversations that honour this expertise and centre your needs.
 They are interested in stories - the stories we tell about ourselves, the stories our communities tell about themselves, the stories that unjust systems tell us about ourselves and the world, and the stories that don't get told at all - and how these stories can help us to understand and connect with our skills, knowledge, values, and hopes.

 Who am I?

-Darcy is a disabled white queer and trans person living on Whadjuk Noongar Boodja (Country).
-When they're not working, Darcy is probably hanging out with their cat while crafting and watching comedy.
+Darcy is a disabled, neurodivergent, white queer trans person living on Whadjuk Noongar Boodja (Country).
+When they're not working, Darcy is probably hanging out with their cat while crafting and watching something silly.
 They also love cooking and fermenting, music, reading, learning about sea creatures, and being in nature.

 Qualifications